 Towards the end of October 2021, I found out that my old friend, mentor, and boss Tony Tom (of A Bicycle Odyssey, in Sausalito, California) passed away the previous week.
 His death was a suicide.

 I worked for Tony from 1994-2001, until I moved to Utah.
 When I started at the shop, I really didn’t know that much about bicycles, other than what I knew of the sport.
 When it came to equipment, I was a complete and utter newbie.
-Tony taught me pretty much everything I know about bicycles—how to build and tune a bike, how to build wheels, and so forth.
+Tony taught me almost everything I know about bicycles—how to build and tune a bike, how to build wheels, and so forth.
 I was, at the time, a decent mechanic; not great, but not bad.

-Our goal (at least in my mind) was not to just sell bikes, but to sell the shop; our inventory and especially our service.
-It wasn’t about selling the bike and depositing a check, it was about creating repeat customers/clients.
-And our approach worked well.
+Our goal was not to just sell bikes, but to sell the shop; our inventory and especially our service.
+It wasn’t about selling a bike and depositing a check, it was about creating repeat customers/clients.
+Our approach worked well.

-When it came to the bikes themselves, Tony taught me that it all started with a proper fitting, and while I never developed the skills he had, he instilled a sense of pride in making sure that clients didn’t just get a bike, but that they got the right bike.
+When it came to the bikes themselves, Tony taught me that it all started with a proper fitting, and while I never fully developed the fit skills he had, he instilled a sense of pride in making sure that clients didn’t just get a bike, but that they got the right bike for their individual needs.

-I tried to bring this attitude with me when I worked for Backcountry/Competitive Cyclist.
+Years later, I tried to bring this attitude with me when I worked for Competitive Cyclist.

 One might think that it would be difficult to sell bikes over the phone when you have as strong a belief about proper bike fit as I do.
-So, you work with what you’ve got.
+Honestly, it is … so you work with what you’ve got.

 For me, it was asking questions of the customers, lots of questions, but more importantly, listening to the answers.
 I got callers to email me pictures of their current set-ups, to send me measurements of their current bikes, asking what they liked and didn’t like about their current rides, and so on.

-And while I wasn’t the most prolific salesperson on the team, I did pretty good … and I often had the lowest return rate on the bikes that I sold; another source of great pride for me, because it meant I was doing something right.
+And while I wasn’t the most prolific salesperson on the team, I did fairly good … and I often had the lowest return rate on the bikes that I sold; another source of considerable pride for me, because it meant I was doing something right.

-This attitude also served me well when working in investment services (and really, any customer-facing service role).
-Success is not defined simply by closing a deal and making a sale, but by making sure that the customer’s needs are taken care of, preferably from the get go.
+This attitude also served me well in a when working in investment services (and really, any customer-facing service role).
+Success was not defined simply by closing a deal and making a sale, but by making sure that the customer’s needs are taken care of, preferably from the get-go.
 This is what brings people back to a business, what changes them from a “customer” to a client.

-I’ve missed Tony over the past 20 years since I moved to Utah, but I will always have fond memories of my time at the Odyssey.
+I’ve missed Tony a lot over the past 20 years since I moved to Utah, but I will always have fond memories of my time at the Odyssey.
 I’d like to think that Tony would have been proud of the way that I took what he gave me and put it to good use.
 I wish I had been better about staying connected with him, that I had known about the pain he was in, that I had been a better friend after leaving California.
 I don’t know that I would have been able to stop him from choosing the path that he did, at least not from my perch some 750 miles away.
 I am sorry that I was not able to spend more time talking with and learning from him, and maybe, just maybe I would have been able to help him in return.